nikhilkalige/docblockr/README.md

 ### Reformatting generic paragraphs

 This is a generic reformatter that wraps the lines to fit within the rulers.
-After selecting the text, hit 'Dockblockr: Wrap Lines Generic' to reformat your selected text
+After selecting the text, hit `Dockblockr: Wrap Lines Generic` to reformat your selected text

 ## Configuration ##